Taciturny/Recomm_Movies/README.md

    - [Download Terraform](https://www.terraform.io/downloads) and set it up locally on your machine.

 2. **Navigate to Terraform Directory**:
-   - Using your command line interface, navigate to the directory containing your Terraform configuration files.
+   - Using your command line interface, navigate to the directory containing your Terraform configuration files `terraform`.

 3. **Modify Terraform Code**:
    - Open the Terraform configuration files (typically with a `.tf` extension) in a text editor.
 Customize the following aspects: